Fort Lauderdale on a Budget

 What to See and Do

 Fortunately, there's no charge for sunbathing, but if you want a break from the beach and don't have a rental car, there are inexpensive sightseeing options.
 Take a water taxi in canal-filled Fort Lauderdale, aka the "Venice of America."
-The 11-stop route does double-duty as an aquatic tour and a shuttle to local attractions between East Oakland Park Boulevard and the 17th Street Causeway.
+The 15-stop route does double-duty as an aquatic tour and a shuttle to local attractions between East Oakland Park Boulevard and the 17th Street Causeway.
 During high season, the company also operates day cruises to Miami Beach.
-The best way to explore Miami Beach's candy-colored 1930s architecture is on foot.
-Visit the Art Deco Welcome Center where self-guided audio tours are available for iPod or cell phone.
+Show your water taxi ticket for discounts on restaurants, bars, shops and museums.

 If you're into art and gardens, make sure to visit the Bonnet House Museum and Gardens, a historic house built in 1920 that is now a museum.
 Travelers can purchase a tour of the house and lush gardens, or they can see only the gardens for half the price.
 Craving more art?
 Take a stroll to the Downtown Hollywood Mural Project, a collection of outdoor murals by local and international artists.
 Riverwalk Activities offers some of the best prices on water sports including canoeing, kayaking and paddleboarding.
 They also offer tours and bikes for rent.
 For fashion and art enthusiasts, Las Olas Boulevard is the place to go.
 Stroll through the various art galleries, local shops and boutiques.